Suicide prevention in the Australian Defence Force

 Suicide, suicide attempts and self-harm behaviours are serious, complex and confronting issues.

 Preventing suicide requires a comprehensive, co-ordinated approach to addressing the many factors that contribute to people dying by suicide.
-Defence is dedicated to doing better for Defence ADF members and their families.
+Defence is committed to doing better for Defence ADF members and their families.

-Defence is dedicated to remedying the identified issues.
-This data is also shaping and further informing Defence suicide prevention efforts and programs.
-It will enable Defence to drive significant reform across the organisation.
+Defence uses data to shape and further inform Defence suicide prevention efforts and programs.
+It enables Defence to drive significant reform across the organisation.

 Addressing these complex issues will require strong leadership at every level.